shinra-electric/RPCS3-Arm-Build-Script/README.md

 > [!WARNING]
 > The script is provided for experimentation purposes only. <br>
-> LLVM does not work on the Arm builds, so performance will be slow. <br>
+> The LLVM recompiler is currently experimental. <br>
 > If you would like to play games, download the official x64 build [here](https://rpcs3.net/download) and run through Rosetta.

 ## Running the script